sundials-codes/ceda-demonstrations/README.md

 #### PostGkeyll

 Assuming that you downloaded all of the relevant submodules above, then we recommend that you set up a Python virtual environment to install PostGkeyll.
-From the top-level folder in this repository:
+Similarly to the [posted installation instructions](https://github.com/ammarhakim/postgkyl), from the top-level folder in this repository:

 ```bash
 python3 -m venv .venv